heySourabh/CFD_StabilityTutor/README.md

 Java tool for understanding stability of few CFD schemes.

 You can try out the tool by just using the binary:
 [https://github.com/heySourabh/CFD_StabilityTutor/blob/master/bin/StabilityTutor.jar?raw=true](https://github.com/heySourabh/CFD_StabilityTutor/blob/master/bin/StabilityTutor.jar?raw=true).
-Double clicking the `StabilityTutor.jar` should be enough to launch the executable if Java is installed on your computer correctly.
+Double clicking the `StabilityTutor.jar` should be enough to launch the executable if Java is installed on your computer.

 This is a tool for CFD learners and CFD teachers to demonstrate the effects of changing parameters like Courant number, space differencing, time differencing, number of divisions and stopping time on the numerical solution of Advection or Diffusion PDE.